Cobra Starship: Night Shades (2011–2012)

+In 2013, Saporta took a break from Cobra Starship to reunite with Midtown and married his girlfriend Erin Fetherston.
+During that year, he found himself thinking of reviving Cobra Starship again and wanted to do things differently.
 On April 19, 2014, after nearly three years of no announcements of new material, Cobra Starship confirmed that they were working on a new single.
-Their single "Never Been in Love", featuring Icona Pop, was released on August 25, 2014.
+The group soon announced a new single "Never Been in Love", featuring Icona Pop on August 22, 2014.
+It was released on August 25.
+Saporta had been working on the album for the past three to four months and had eight songs recorded, with hopes to put out another single and release the album in early 2015.

 On October 21, 2014, both Suarez and Blackinton left the band to pursue their own separate careers.
 They have since been replaced by Eric Halvorsen, formerly of A Rocket to the Moon, and Andy Barr.
-The band played their first show with their current line-up, a Halloween party, on October 30, 2014 at Saints and Sinner.
+The band played their first show with their current line-up, a Halloween party, on October 30, 2014, at Saints and Sinner.
 The band also played on Jimmy Kimmel Live! on November 6, 2014.

-On November 10, 2015, it was announced in a blog post on the band's website that they had broken up.

-Post-disbandment and brief reunion (2015–present)

-In November 2015, Saporta announced on his Beats1 Radio show that he would no longer be performing or putting out new music.
+On November 10, 2015, the band released a statement on their website that they had broken up.
+In the post, Saporta stated, "I know that sometimes when things go on for too long, that magic can start to fade...
+And as hard as it is for all of us, I would rather close this chapter of our lives and be able to look back on it fondly than allow something that means so much to us stagnate."
+Later that month, Saporta announced on his Beats1 Radio show that he would no longer be performing or putting out new music.
 He and business associate Mike Carden announced the formation of a talent management firm, T∆G // The Artist Group, expected to commence operations in the first quarter of 2016.
 Saporta explained that he now wanted to work behind the scenes and help younger artists see their dreams come true.

-In October 2016, guitarist Andy Barr began touring with rock band America; Barr toured with them until 2018.
+From October 2016 until 2018, guitarist Andy Barr toured with rock band America, before returning to the band in 2024.